4 Rules For Raising Open-Minded Kids Who Listen To Others

-It can be hard to truly listen to other’s perspectives, particularly if they are far removed from one’s own experience or document pain that has been ignored for generations.
-But much of the pain and anguish displayed in cities across America today are the result of pleas falling on deaf ears, and ostensible allies dismissing the daily experiences of millions of fellow citizens because it seems so far outside their norm.
-It is a failure to listen and empathize with other perspectives.
-This is an oversimplification, but when people listen — really listen — and empathize, things can improve.
+It can be hard to truly listen to other’s perspectives, particularly if they are far removed from one’s own experience or if they document pain that has been ignored for generations.
+But so many of society’s inequalities result from a failure to listen and empathize with other perspectives.
+This is an oversimplification, of course, but when people listen — really listen — and empathize, things can improve.

-And that makes it all the more important to teach children how to listen and empathize.
-Today’s children will still be sorting through these issues of justice when they enter adulthood, and the way a child is raised helps determine the kind of adult they become.
+That makes it all the more important to teach children how to listen and empathize.
+Today’s children will still be sorting through issues of justice when they enter adulthood, and the way a child is raised helps determine the kind of adult they become.
 So what can parents do to help raise kids who listen with empathy and emotional intelligence and can change their minds?
 It requires an ongoing conversation at every age.
-Here are some things to know.

 Infancy: Be There For Your Baby